-He grew up in northern California, west of Santa Rosa, and studied at University of California Santa Cruz (BA), University of California Santa Barbara (MA, PhD), and studied abroad.
+He grew up in northern California, west of Santa Rosa, studied at University of California Santa Cruz (BA), University of California Santa Barbara (MA, PhD), and studied abroad.
 He has worked as a dishwasher, a tree planter, a telemarketer, a car parker, a caterer, a writing consultant and a salesman selling wood stoves.
-Currently he is Professor of English and Creative Writing at Allegheny College in Pennsylvania (USA).
-He reads, lectures and leads workshops internationally, promoting his books, speaking on various topics: contemporary literature, American Indian fiction, the short story, flash and micro fiction, prose poetry, Raymond Carver, Latin American poetry, microrelatos and literary translation.
-His translations of works by Eugenio Montejo and Luisa Valenzuela have drawn much acclaim; he is currently completing a book of stories in translation by Edmundo Paz Soldan, a Bolivian writer of fiction.
-Kirk Nesset serves summers as faculty at Black Forest Writing Seminars in Freiburg, Germany, and teaches regularly as writer in residence at the Chautauqua Literary Center (Chautauqua, NY).
-He also plays and sings in a pair of music groups, Unkle John’s Band and Twisted Roots.
-When not writing, reading, rehearsing or teaching, he mountain bikes, swims and rollerblades, dividing his time between Arizona and Pennsylvania, with a cat and a mini-Pomeranian dog.
+Currently a Professor of English and Creative Writing, he has taught at Whittier College, Allegheny College, and University of California Santa Barbara; he has served many summers as faculty at Black Forest Writing Seminars (Freiburg, Germany) and as writer in residence at the Chautauqua Literary Center (Chautauqua, NY).
+He reads, lectures and leads workshops internationally, promoting his books, speaking on numerous topics: contemporary literature, American Indian fiction, the short story, flash and micro fiction, prose poetry, Raymond Carver, Latin American poetry, microrelatos and literary translation.
+His translations of works by Eugenio Montejo and Luisa Valenzuela have drawn much acclaim; his forthcoming book is a selection of micro tales in translation gathered from the work of Edmundo Paz Soldan, a well-known Bolivian writer.
+Nesset is also an accomplished musician, having worked in various longstanding bands, including Unkle John’s Band, Human Voices, Twisted Roots and Dirty Old Men.
+When not writing, reading, rehearsing or teaching, he mountain bikes, swims and rollerblades, dividing his time between Arizona and California, with Ryan, the much-celebrated mini-Pomeranian dog.